FredericoMetelo/peersim-environment/README.md

 - GET: http://localhost:8080/state - This endpoint will return the list of states with the state of every controller in the simulation at request time.
 - POST: http://localhost:8080/action -  This endpoint will send a list of the offloading instructions  each of the agents picked to the simulator. and returns a set of information complementary to the state, for purposes of computing the reward.

+<a name="CustomizingSim"></a>
+### Implementing your own protocols for the Simulation
+PeersimGym's simulator allows for in-depth customization by changing the very protocols that model the workers, clients, and controllers.

+To implement your own protocol you need to create new classes that extends the `PeersimSimulator.peersim.env.Nodes.Workers.AbstractWorker`, `PeersimSimulator.peersim.env.Nodes.Controllers.AbstractController` or `PeersimSimulator.peersim.env.Nodes.Clients.AbstractClient` classes.
+See the classes in question for the methods that need to be implemented, we provide detailed descriptions of each in the Javadocs.

+Note: In-depth documentation is still a work in progress, so not all methods are properly documented yet.

+Furthermore, it is also possible to add action types by implementing the `PeersimSimulator.peersim.env.Records.Actions.Action` interface, and it's possible to retrieve different information from the network by implementing different `PeersimSimulator.peersim.env.Records.SimulationData.SimulationData`, note that this would reuire implementing Controller and Worker protocols that are capable of dealing with the new types.
+When implementing new action types or simulation datas, the new classes will need to be registered in the respective interface to be able to marshal them with jackson, see the interfaces in question for examples.

 <a name="Quickstart"></a>
 # Quickstart